-Gap between turnover on real estate and capital markets
+Gap between turnover on real estate and capital markets falls.

 Buying a flat was and remains a very attractive alternative financial investment, particularly after the negative experiences on the Slovenian stock market in 2005.
 After a lengthy period of increasing prices, households treat housing as a very safe and profitable form of long-term investment.
 In the last two years there has been faster growth in turnover on the real estate market, significantly exceeding the rate of growth on the capital market in 2004 and 2005.
-While growth in turnover on the real estate market accelerated, growth in turnover on the organised capital market fell somewhat in 2005.
+While growth in turnover on the real estate market, growth in turnover on the real estate market accelerated, growth in turnover on the real estate market accelerated, growth in turnover on the real estate market fell somewhat in 2005.
 This reduced the gap between turnover on the real estate market and on the capital market from SIT 140 billions in 2004 to just under SIT 98 billions in 2005.
 In 2005 the turnover on the real estate market reached 78% of that on the capital market, while in 2002 it had been just 40%.